flipkart-incubator/flux/docs/Overall_Design.md

     * Event based triggering of State transitions, Task execution
 * Re-driver - needed for triggering, executing tasks that have timed out, support back-off strategies and eventually putting on hold

+**Tech Choices:**
+The following technologies will be used by the Flux Runtime:
+* [Spring](https://spring.io/) - DI framework for wiring the runtime components together to create a container and also swapping implementations suitable for the deployment : Local vs Managed.
+[Trooper](https://github.com/regunathb/Trooper) or an alternate Spring startup environment.
+* [Akka](http://akka.io/) actors and Cluster - for implementing the State machine primitives
+* [Hystrix](https://github.com/Netflix/Hystrix) (or) a Hystrix wrapper like [Phantom](https://github.com/Flipkart/phantom) - for isolation of Runtime code from User code (Task, Hook, Event)

 ### Task Runtime